Network conditions simulator

 FAQ

-Can I use a virtual machine setup (e.g. Zen or VMware)?
+Can I use a virtual machine setup (e.g. Xen or VMware)?

 How can I create a bootable USB stick?

-How can I simulate a DSL line or mobile network connection or similar?
+How can I simulate a DSL line, a mobile network connection or similar?

-As you may have noticed, shaping of traffic is only possible on the outgoing data stream (up-stream) of an interface.
-To shape in both directions you need to have 2 Interface cards available (using either routed or switched mode) and apply a traffic shaping function on both interfaces up-stream.
+Traffic shaping only applies to the outgoing data stream (up-stream) of an interface.
+To shape in both directions you need two interface cards (in either routed or switched mode) and apply a shaping function to the up-stream of each.

-The shaping is done by a standard token bucket shaper.
+Shaping is done with a standard token-bucket shaper.

-Please report to us using the Contact page.
+Please report it via the Contact section below.

-If I assign a function to an interface which packets will be affected?
+If I assign a function to an interface, which packets are affected?

-Every function is applied to the packets of the outgoing data stream on the interface it is assigned to.
+Every function applies to the outgoing data stream on the interface it is assigned to.

 Why is WANulator only available as a live ISO image?

-One important criteria for the WANulator was to generate an easy to use, “out of the box experience”.
-A live ISO image solves problems like Linux kernel dependencies or other environment dependencies effectively.
-Furthermore test software like WANulator is may be not to be used on a day per day basis.
-A live ISO can easily turn any available PC into a temporary test-station within seconds.
+One key goal for WANulator was an easy, out-of-the-box experience.
+A live ISO sidesteps problems like Linux kernel and other environment dependencies, and since test software like WANulator usually isn't needed day to day, a live ISO lets you turn any spare PC into a temporary test station in seconds.